raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - Soft limit of 10,000 requests per second across all APIs per account (429 Error)
 - Cache API responses
     - Default TTL is 300s, min 0s, max 3600s
-    - Defined at stage level
+    - **Defined at stage level**
     - Can override cache settings at the method level
     - Capacity between 0.5GB and 237GB
-    - Client can invalidate cache using header `CacheControl:max-age=0` with proper IAM
+    - **Client can invalidate cache using header `CacheControl:max-age=0` with proper IAM**
 - Multiple endpoint types
-    - Edge-Optimized ⇒ Via CloudFront Edge locations
+    - Edge-Optimized ⇒ Via CloudFront Edge locations(Requests are routed through the CloudFront Edge locations (improves latency) and the API Gateway still lives in only one region)
     - Regional ⇒ For users in one specific region
     - Private ⇒ Accessed within a VPC